-A variety of trails includes Eagle Trail, a challenging trek to the bottom of Eagle Bluff that will challenge you and your dog.
+A variety of trails includes Eagle Trail, a daring trek to the bottom of Eagle Bluff that will challenge you and your dog.
 If you tackle Eagle Trail, make sure your dog is agile – and you too!
-Or Check out the Summer Trail Map to see the other trails as well.
+Or check out the Summer Trail Map to see the other trails as well.
 There are bike trails and hiking trails which you can walk on.
 View Map

 Sturgeon Bay Ship Canal

 Take a beautiful walk along the Sturgeon Bay Ship Canal and view the lighthouses and more.
 If you hike with Pooch in the winter (January) you might just be lucky enough to watch the winter fleet arrive through the canal.
 It’s a sight to see!
 Multiple freighters break through the waters and find their way home for the winter.
 View Map

 Want to let Fido run free?
 There are a few places to find dog parks.